-Instead of how to make a ribbon bow, this post should really be titled- How to make the “easiest” ribbon bow ever and have it come out perfectly every time you make one, but that was too long.
-In my quest to keep my holiday decorating simple this year, I opted for a few pops of festive color strategically placed to deck my halls.
+Instead of how to make a ribbon bow, this post should really be titled- How to make the “easiest” ribbon bow ever and have it come out perfectly every time you make one.
+In my quest to keep my holiday decorating simple, I opted for a few pops of festive color strategically placed to deck my halls.
 This bow is one of those “pops” and is truly very easy- just cut and staple.

 I looped ribbon around one of the snowflakes I bought at US Toys to use as place mats for my holiday table setting, and wired it to the back of the knot on the bow to attach.
 I used a dot of hot glue on the back of the bow to attach it to the mirror.

 - Ribbon- cut into 3 sections – loop, tail, and knot.
 For my bow I cut the loop –24” tail – 30” knot – 6” I found it at Michaels